What did Paul McCartney play at Glastonbury in 2004

-Speculation that the Beatles legend would headline the 50th anniversary of the legendary festival has been rife ever since Michael Eavis let slip that McCartney was in his sights for the slot, warning a BBC reporter “You won’t make a big thing of it, will you?”
+Speculation that the Beatles legend would headline the festival was rife ever since Michael Eavis let slip that McCartney was in his sights for the slot, warning a BBC reporter “You won’t make a big thing of it, will you?”

 Paul McCartney at Glastonbury during its 50th year would a big deal, however.
-With The Beatles back in the charts thanks to a reissue of their classic album Abbey Road in 2019, next year will see five full decades since the Fab Four split - sending McCartney on a stellar solo career.
+With The Beatles back in the charts in late 109 thanks to a reissue of their classic album Abbey Road, 2020 sees five full decades since the Fab Four split - sending McCartney on a stellar solo career.

-But what can we expect from a Paul McCartney Glastonbury headline set?
-Luckily, Macca has form - he headlined Glastonbury 15 years ago.
+We can only guess.
+But McCartney has previous form - he headlined Glastonbury 16 years ago.
 2004’s festival saw the Beatle play the Pyramid Stage on Saturday night, while Oasis took on Friday and Muse closed the show on Sunday.

 It was a massive show - McCartney played the "Glastonburgers" (as he called them) a mammoth 33 songs, including two encores.
 He kicked off with the Wings classic (and Alan Partridge favourite) Jet and went straight into the Revolver track Got To Get You Into My Life.
 Nice.

 Along the way there were more solo and Wings hits including Band On The Run and James Bond theme Live And Let Die, during which the Pyramid Stage was graced with fireworks that managed to distract fans of Basement Jaxx, who were enjoying the band on the Other Stage.